mohamedaliazouzi/mohamedaliazouzi/README.md

 - :muscle: Currently Studying IT engineering and working as a freelance full stack developer.
-- :moneybag: Looking for new clients who wants to work with me, [contact me](mailto:mohamedali.azaouzi@esprit.tn) please.
 - :coffee: Coffee lover!
 - :trophy: 2024 Goals: Add the final strokes to my academic canvas and contribute to open source projects.
 <!--- :dart: Wasting my time to save other people's time.-->